Yifeng-T/Yifeng-T.github.io/HW2.md

-hw2
+Resources:
+The files are located: https://github.com/Yifeng-T/Biostat823_HomeWork/tree/HW2
+   The code file is: HW2.py
+The test file is: test_823a2.pyhw2
 # Solution Strategy for HW2-Biostat
-resources:
-The code file is: HW2.py
-The test file is: test_823a2.py

 ## Number theory and a Google recruitment puzzle

 Find the first 10-digit prime in the decimal expansion of 17π.